Pemulwuy: Governor Phillip's military expeditions

 An irate Governor Phillip ordered Lieutenant Tench to gather his company of marines and lead an expedition against the Bidjigal in retaliation for Pemulwuy's attack on McIntyre.
 He ordered that two Bidjigal were to be captured and ten killed; these ten were then to be beheaded and the heads returned to the settlement.
 Tench swiftly suggested an alternative and less bloodthirsty plan, that six Bidjigal be captured and brought to Sydney Cove but that none be killed out of hand.

 Tench's proposal was accepted, and the expedition set out on 14 December in search of Pemulwuy and the Bidjigal tribe.
 The expedition was the largest military operation since the founding of the colony, comprising Tench, Lieutenants William Dawes and John Poulden, and 46 marines.
 However, despite three days of searching there was no sign of the Bidjigal.
 On 17 December, Tench ordered a return to Sydney Cove to gather supplies.

 Resistance

-Pemulwuy persuaded the Eora, Dharug and Tharawal people to join his campaign against the settlers.
+Pemulwuy persuaded other Dharug to join his campaign against the settlers.
 From 1792 Pemulwuy led raids on British colonists at Parramatta, Georges River, Prospect, Toongabbie, Brickfield and Hawkesbury River.
 His most common tactic was to burn crops and kill livestock.
 In May 1795, Pemulwuy or one of his followers speared a convict near present-day Chippendale.

-In December 1795, Pemulwuy and his warriors attacked a work party at Botany Bay which included "Black Caesar", one of the earliest settlers of African descent and a well-known bushranger.
+In December 1795, Pemulwuy and his warriors attacked a work party at Botany Bay which included John "Black" Caesar, one of the earliest settlers of African descent and a well-known bushranger.
 Caesar managed to crack Pemulwuy's skull and many thought he had killed him, but he survived.

+Battle of Parramatta

+In early 1797, large groups of Aboriginal warriors led by Pemulwuy made a series of raids on the Northern Farms, a region just to the north-east of Parramatta now known as the suburbs of Oatlands and Carlingford.
+During one of these raids in March, a male and a female settler were killed.
+The other Northern Farms settlers then decided to organise and arm themselves into a large band to track down and punish Pemulwuy and his Aboriginal raiders.

+At dawn on a day in late March, they surprised about 100 Aborigines just outside Parramatta (probably at North Rocks), who subsequently fled.
+The pursuit continued through the morning toward Parramatta, where the armed settlers decided to rest.
+One hour later, according to David Collins, "a large body of natives, headed by Pe-mul-wy, a riotous and troublesome savage" approached Parramatta.

+The settlers were now joined by a contingent of British soldiers who were stationed at Parramatta.
+When they attempted to seize Pemulwuy, he threw a spear at a soldier, prompting the government troops and settlers to open fire.
+Pemulwuy was shot seven times and was wounded.
+The Aboriginal warriors threw many spears, hitting one man in the arm.
+The difference in firepower was evident and five Aboriginal warriors were killed instantly, with many others wounded.
+This skirmish became known as the Battle of Parramatta.